cambiotraining/metagenomics/materials/22-pract.md

 ## Compositional mapping of shotgun metagenomics data

-The previously used whole-genome alignment based mapping method works very well if we know what we are looking for, e.g., we try to detect a known pathogen or follow the dynamic changes in a synthetic community.
 When we try to describe the composition of more complex communities the potential reference database would be so big using whole genomes (Bacteria + Archea + Fungi + Virus), so we apply different reduction strategies.
 The two main approaches are:(i) Finding biologically meaningful genetic signatures (e.g., genes that are only present in certain taxonomic group) and search for those in the raw data; (ii) extract numerous random short fragments from genomes and try to find exact matchings for those in the raw data.

 ### MASH, a random k-mer based profiling method